Kansas City Scouts: History

 The 1975–76 season started out with some promise.
 Near the midway point of the season, the team was competing for a playoff spot, with a 3–1 win over the California Golden Seals on December 28, 1975 placing them just one point behind the St. Louis Blues and a playoff position in the weak Smythe Division.
 However, the Scouts went into free fall for their remaining 44 games.
 After going winless from December 30 to February 4 (0–14–2), they finally won a game, against the Capitals on February 7, before going 0–21–6 for the rest of the season.
-The Scouts' second-half crash left them with a season result of 12–56–12 and 36 points, the worst record in the Scouts/Rockies/Devils franchise's history.
+The Scouts' second-half crash left them with a season result of 12–56–12 and 36 points.
+At the time, this was the 10th worst record (in terms of points percentage) in NHL history and the fourth-worst since the end of the Original Six era.
+It is still the worst record in Scouts/Rockies/Devils franchise history.

 The last four games the Scouts ever played took place in Japan.
 Following the conclusion of the 1975–76 regular season, Kansas City and Washington participated in an exhibition series with the first two games played in Sapporo (site of the 1972 Winter Olympics), the third and fourth in Tokyo at Yoyogi National Gymnasium, site of the swimming and diving competition at the 1964 Summer Olympics.
 The Capitals won the first three contests.
 On April 18, 1976, the Scouts defeated Washington 4–2.
 Thus, Kansas City won its final game but it did not count in the NHL standings.

 In their two seasons, the Scouts went through three coaches – Bep Guidolin, Sid Abel (three-game interim stint), and Eddie Bush.
 Guidolin resigned during the 1975–76 season following a dispute with management over player personnel.

 The team had two captains, Simon Nolet and Guy Charron.
 Steve Durbano led the league in penalty minutes during the 1975–76 season.
 The franchise failed to make the playoffs in either season in Kansas City and won only 27 of 160 games, including a 7–66–7 mark away from home.